adnanh/webhook/README.md

   }
 ]
 ```
+## Passing parameters to the command
+If you wish to pass parameters from the payload to the command that will be executed, you can use the `args` field in the `hook` definition.
+The parameters will be passed in order they are specified.
+If the payload does not contain the specified parameter, an empty string will be passed to the command instead.

 ## Trigger rules
 ### And
 *And rule* will evaluate to _true_, if and only if all of the sub rules evaluate to _true_.